phinner/ChaoticNeutral/wiki/tutorials/[Tutorial] Creating a Mod/[Tutorial] Creating a Java Mod.md

 You must have [IntelliJ](https://www.jetbrains.com/idea/download/), [Eclipse](https://www.eclipse.org/downloads/) or any other [Java IDE](https://www.google.com/search?client=opera-gx&q=java+IDE) installed on your machine.
 You must have [Java 8](https://www.google.com/search?q=java+8+download) or higher.

+*Authors Note: AFAIK the only difference between a mod and a plugin is that mods add new content or modify existing content*

 ### Step 1) Getting the Mod Template
 The first step is getting the Mod Template.
 The mod template usually contains the following:
 * Gradle Files